Terrafirma Dyip: History

+Establishment

 On April 10, 2014, Columbian Autocar Corporation, along with Manila North Tollways Corporation (NLEX Road Warriors) and Ever Bilena Cosmetics, Inc. (Blackwater Elite) were approved by the PBA Board of Governors to become expansion teams for the 2014–15 PBA season.
 Upon entry to the PBA, the three teams will select players from a dispersal draft in July consisting of unprotected current PBA players and free agents.
 They will also get to pick rookies in the 2014 PBA draft in August.

 On June 9, 2014, the team held a press conference, announcing that boxer Manny Pacquiao will coach their team in the 2014–15 season.
 After announcing his intentions to join the draft, Pacquiao was picked 11th overall in the first round by the Kia team, thus becoming a playing coach.

-Columbian Autocar Corporation (2014–2020)

 A naming contest was held to determine the team's moniker or name.
 On August 24, 2014, hours after the 2014 PBA draft, Columbian Autocar Corporation president Ginia Domingo announced that they would take the moniker "Sorento", the name of their top-selling Kia sports utility vehicle in the Philippines and United States.
 Prior to obtaining its official moniker, the team was dubbed as "The Kia Kamao" which is a call back to Pacquiao's nickname "Pambansang Kamao".

+2014–2017: Early seasons

+Logos under the Kia Sorento and Kia Carnival monikers during the 2014–15 season.

-Kia Sorento/Carnival (2014–15 season)
+Kia Sorento/Carnival (2014–2015)

 The Sorento marked their first win in franchise history after they defeated their fellow expansion team Blackwater Elite in the opening of the 2014–15 PBA season at the Philippine Arena.
 They lost their next ten games and finished 11th in the Philippine Cup.

 For the 2015 Commissioner's Cup, the team changed its name to "Kia Carnival" to promote the introduction of the 2015 model of its namesake minivan.
 The team signed Puerto Rican player Peter John Ramos as their reinforcement.

 In the 2015 Governors' Cup, the team selected Senegalese national team center Hamady N'diaye and Taiwanese stalwart Jet Chang as imports.
 The team created history by having the first Senegalese and Taiwanese imports in the league.